-Sennheiser PXC 250-II review
+Sennheiser PXC 250-II full review

 It’s an irony that the most expensive phones in the entire round-up are also the smallest in form factor.
 With lightly padded speakers around 2.5cm in diameter and a headband under a centimetre wide, Sennheiser’s PXC 250-IIs are fully portable travel headphones, folding completely for ease of use.